Tirasa/syncopeSAML2SP/README.md

 ### Import SAML 2.0 Identity Provider metadata into Syncope

 From Admin UI, go to `Extensions > SAML 2.0 SP > Identity Providers` and click on the `+` button on the lower right corner: you can then upload the metadata provided by your SAML 2.0 Identity Provider of choice.
+There are free ones available, as [TestShib](https://www.testshib.org/) or [SSOCircle](https://www.ssocircle.com), or you might want to try yourself with a [Docker-ized SimpleSAMLPHP instance](https://hub.docker.com/r/kristophjunge/test-saml-idp/).

 Now click on the pencil icon to finetune the IdP configuration.
 You can optionally change its label from the first screen, but the most important setting is revealed after hitting the `Next` button: you will need to define the mapping between internal users (e.g. users in Apache Syncope) and external users (e.g. users from the IdP); some sample values are reported below:

-IdP | Internal attribute | External attribute
+SAML 2.0 Identity Provider | Internal attribute | External attribute
 --- | --- | ---
 [TestShib](https://www.testshib.org/) | `username` | `uid`
 [SSOCircle](https://www.ssocircle.com) | `email` | `EmailAddress`
 [Docker-ized SimpleSAMLPHP instance](https://hub.docker.com/r/kristophjunge/test-saml-idp/) | `email` | `email`

+Finally, be sure that users exist in Syncope matching the ones you are targeting from Identity Providers.

 ## Java EE web application